Course code: LINN23

 ECTS credits: 7.5

 NB!
 The course is not given this semester.
-The information below was about autumn 2017.
+The information below is about autumn 2019.

 Type of studies: part time, day